SAP-samples/multimodal-generative-ai-for-bpm/README.md

 "Non-Commercial Research" means research solely for the advancement of knowledge whether by a university or other learning institution and does not include any commercial or other sales objectives.
 ```

-Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/signavio/multimodal-gen-ai).
+Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/SAP-samples/multimodal-generative-ai-for-bpm).

 ## Requirements and Setup

 We provide two [conda](https://docs.conda.io/projects/conda/en/latest/user-guide/index.html) environment.yml files that can be used to create a new environment and install the required dependencies:
 - `environment.yml`: contains the abstract dependencies (pandas, numpy, ...).
-- `environment-lock.yml`: contains versions for all dependencies and the transitive dependencies to ensure reproducible results.(TODO generate it, it does not exist yet)
+- `environment-lock.yml`: contains versions for all dependencies and the transitive dependencies to ensure reproducible results.

 You can use the following conda command to create the environment:
 ```shell